Automating SQL Server Express Backups

 - Select Connect using Windows Authentication.

-- NOTE: You can select Connect using the following SQL Server account and enter the SA credentials; however, these should not be revealed to the customer.
+- NOTE: You can select Connect using the following SQL Server account and enter the SA credentials.

 - Click OK.